Construction of polynomial particular solutions of linear constant-coefficient partial differential equations: Introduction

 Perhaps the work closest to the present contribution can be found in~\cite{Dangal2017} for constant-coefficient second-order operators with a zeroth-order term present, as both express the solution in the form of the formal Neumann series expansion $(k^2 + \Delta)^{-1}f=\sum_{j=0}^{\infty}(-1)^j k^{-2(j+1)}\Delta^j f$, $k\neq0$, where $f$ denotes the polynomial right-hand-side.
 Such an expansion gives rise to a finite number of terms by virtue of the fact that $\Delta$ is nilpotent as an operator on polynomials.
 Following these ideas, our Poisson solution approach relies on expressing the right-hand-side $f$ in terms of homogeneous polynomials and seeking $\Delta^{-1}f$ in the form $\sum_{j=0}^\infty c_j |\ner|^{2(j+1)}\Delta^jf$ with $\ner$ denoting the position vector, from which a simple recursion relation for the finite number of non-zero coefficients $c_j$ can be derived by applying Euler's theorem for homogeneous functions.
-Our approach to the Laplace operator appears to be novel and carries some advantages; unlike certain recurrence-based methods for obtaining a (non-unique) Poisson solution, the method described yields a solution that is much more symmetric in the input variables that appear.
+Our approach to the Laplace operator appears to be novel and carries some advantages; unlike certain recurrence-based methods for obtaining a (non-unique) Poisson solution, the method described yields a solution that is much more symmetric in the input variables.
 Note that, unlike the unique polynomial solution of the Helmholtz equation, the Poisson polynomial solutions obtained by means of different methods need not necessarily coincide.
-Our approach for the latter is shown here to have the additional advantage of being directly generalizable to anisotropic models, i.e., PDOs involving $\operatorname{div}(A\nabla)$ where $A\in\mathbb C^{d\times d}$, $d=2,3$; of course, such solutions are naturally asymmetric.
+That being said, we discovered after writing this article that the Poisson solution derived here was previously obtained in~\cite{Karachik_2010}, following an approach based on the analytical evaluation of volume potentials.
+We find the differing methodology employed herein to be readily generalizable, in particular to anisotropic models (i.e., PDOs involving $\operatorname{div}(A\nabla)$ where $A\in\mathbb C^{d\times d}$); of course, such solutions are naturally asymmetric.